-6.5 Rules Related to the Substances of Non-local Affiliates
+6.6 Rules Related to the Substance of Non-local Affiliates

 In order for transactions involving non-local affiliates to be respected, the non-local affiliate must have substance.
-The IRS may challenge transactions by analyzing the substance of the non-local affiliate operations.
+The IRS may challenge transactions by analysing the substance of the non-local affiliate operations.
 The substance is what will generally control the tax treatment, rather than the form.
 The various judicially created doctrines (one of which has now been codified) that may be applicable in this regard are discussed below, under 7.1 Overarching Anti-avoidance Provisions.

-6.6 Taxation on Gain on the Sale of Shares in Nonlocal Affliates
+6.7 Taxation on Gain on the Sale of Shares in Non-local Affiliates

-When US corporations sell shares of their foreign subsidiaries, any resulting capital gains are generally taxed at the ordinary corporate income tax rate of 35%.
+When US corporations sell shares of their foreign subsidiaries, any resulting capital gains are generally taxed at the ordinary corporate income tax rate of 21%.
 If a foreign jurisdiction also imposes a tax on the sale, however, then the US corporation might be eligible for a foreign tax credit to reduce the US corporate income tax applicable to the sale.
-Additionally, as noted above, if the foreign subsidiary that is sold by the US corporation is a CFC, then special rules apply to the sale, which may treat a portion of the gain as a dividend rather than a capital gain.
+Additionally, as noted in 6.5 Taxation of Income of Non-local Subsidiaries Under CFC-Type Rules, if the foreign subsidiary that is sold by the US corporation is a CFC, then special rules apply to the sale, which may treat a portion of the gain as a dividend rather than a capital gain (which may be eligible for the "dividends received deduction" described in 6.3 Taxation on Dividends from Foreign Subsidiaries).
 While dividends and capital gains are currently taxed at the same rate for US corporations, the distinction may have significant consequences (both beneficial and harmful) for the purposes of calculating applicable foreign tax credits and offsetting capital gains against capital losses.

-7. Anti-Avoidance
+7. Anti-avoidance

-7.1 Overarching Anti-Avoidance Provisions
+7.1 Overarching Anti-avoidance Provisions

 There are four primary judicial doctrines commonly invoked by the IRS to invalidate tax structures or transactions: the economic substance doctrine, the business purpose doctrine, the step transaction doctrine, and the sham transaction doctrine.
-All four are utilized by the IRS to determine the substance of the transaction over its form (substanceover-form is also sometimes used as a separate doctrine).
+All four are utilised by the IRS to determine the substance of the transaction over its form (substance-over-form is also sometimes used as a separate doctrine).
 These doctrines sometimes overlap in their application.

-Traditionally, courts have used either a one- or two-pronged test to determine whether a transaction has economic substance.
+Traditionally, courts have used either a one or two-pronged test to determine whether a transaction has economic substance.
 Under the one-pronged test, a transaction has economic substance if, viewed objectively, a non-tax business purpose exists for the transaction.
 Under the two-pronged test, the first prong is objective - does the transaction, viewed objectively, have economic substance?
 The second prong is subjective - does the taxpayer have a subjective business purpose for the transaction?
 Some courts that apply a two-pronged test apply the two prongs conjunctively (whereby both elements must be satisfied) and some apply the test disjunctively (whereby satisfying either prong will satisfy the test).

 The economic substance doctrine was codified in 2010.
-Under Section 7701(o)(1) of the Internal Revenue Code, a transaction has economic substance if the transaction changes the taxpayer's economic position in a meaningful way (apart from Federal income tax effects), and the taxpayer has a substantial purpose for entering into the transaction (apart from Federal income tax effects).
+Under Section 7701(o)(1) of the Internal Revenue Code, a transaction has economic substance if the transaction changes the taxpayer's economic position in a meaningful way (apart from federal income tax effects), and the taxpayer has a substantial purpose for entering into the transaction (apart from federal income tax effects).
 This section expressly provides "[t]he determination of whether the economic substance doctrine is relevant to a transaction shall be made in the same manner as if this section had never been enacted."
 As a result, the codification of the doctrine has had little substantive impact on when the doctrine will be applied.